Codex CLI TUI Shortcuts and Slash Commands: The Complete Reference

 | Up / Down | Navigate through draft history in the composer.
 Codex restores prior draft text and image placeholders3 |

-Input Modifiers
+Input modifiers

 Three prefix characters transform composer input before it reaches the model: